Can I use Venmo in Australia?

-Venmo encrypts your personal information and transactions details.
-However, whereas Payment Card Industry Security Standards Council gives Square Cash, Google Wallet and other money transfer apps high ratings for standards security, Venmo is considered only "PCI compliant."
+Venmo encrypts your personal information and transaction details.
+However, whereas Payment Card Industry Security Standards Council gives Cash App, Google Wallet and other money transfer apps high ratings for standards security, Venmo is considered only "PCI compliant."

 What is PCI compliance?

 The Payment Card Industry Security Standards Council keeps track of companies that meet its strenuous security standards for development, enhancement, storage, dissemination and implementation for data protection.
 It determines the overall security of businesses that process payments online.

-Like most companies, Venmo keeps the magnitude of its user base private, so its lack of a standards rating could mean that it processes fewer than 6 million credit card transactions per year.
+Like most companies, Venmo keeps the size of its user base private, so its lack of a standards rating could mean that it processes fewer than 6 million credit card transactions per year.
 It's possible: Venmo's additional fee for credit card payments all but encourages users to pay through a debit account instead.
 But it's worth considering safety, given the security breaches faced by Venmo over the years.